 Instructions

-- Spread the ranch dressing evenly over the dough, leaving a 1/2-inch border around the edges.
-Scatter on the sliced garlic and mozzarella, then arrange the pickles on top in an even layer.
+- Prick the dough all over with a fork to prevent bubbles from forming in the oven, and brush the edges with a little olive oil.
+Spread the ranch dressing evenly over the dough, leaving a ½-inch border around the edges.
+Scatter on the sliced garlic and mozzarella, then arrange the pickles on top in an even layer and sprinkle with a pinch of salt.

-- Remove the pizza from the oven, then sprinkle with some dried dill.
+- Remove the pizza from the oven, then sprinkle with some dried dill and drizzle with hot sauce to taste.
 Slice and serve.

 This is most definitely going to be the next recipe I make.
 Thank you so much for sharing.
 Looks delicious.